douglasbrandao/douglasbrandao/README.md

 My name is Douglas Brandão from Brazil.
 I've been studying Computer Engineering since 2015 and I'm currently working with Django Framework and diving into React Ecosystem.

-Besides that, I like to read books :book:, listen to a good music :headphones: and play a CSGO :video_game: in my free time.
+Despite that, I like reading books :book:, listening to music :headphones: and playing a CSGO :video_game: in my free time.

-Find me elsewhere
+Find me elsewhere :earth_americas:

 * [Facebook](https://www.facebook.com/douglasfrbrandao)
 * [Instagram](https://www.instagram.com/dougfrbrandao)